confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ```

 Converts a string representation of a date in the
 given format into a DATE value.
-Single quotes in the timestamp
+You can escape
-format can be escaped with two successive single
+single-quote characters in the timestamp format by using two successive single
 quotes, `''`, for example: `'yyyy-MM-dd''T'''`.

 ### `CONVERT_TZ`